The treatment

 - A prior knee replacement or other foreign material in the knee

-- Arthroscopy of the knee within the past six months
+- Knee arthroscopy within the past six months

 - An active infection or skin disease at the injection site